How to Avoid Paying Capital Gains Tax on Inherited Property – A Guide

 The same rule applies if you jointly inherit the property.
 Capital gains on inherited property are evenly split based on your ownership stake.

 If a property was purchased for $200,000 and is worth $500,000 at the time of inheritance, the new cost basis for the heir is $500,000.
-If sold immediately for $500,000, there would be no capital gains tax owed.
+If sold immediately for $500,000, no capital gains tax would be owed.

 9 Strategies to Avoid Paying Capital Gains Tax on Inherited Property